 Sales teams are often evaluated by the revenue they bring in.
-But behind every target is a question: do we have enough people, time, and resources to meet it?
+But behind every target’s a question: do we have enough people, time, and resources to meet it?

 Sales capacity planning helps answer that question using data, not guesswork.
-It connects headcount, productivity, and revenue expectations in a clear framework.
+It connects headcount, productivity, sales quota planning, and revenue expectations in a clear framework.

 This article introduces the concept of sales capacity planning, explains how it works, and outlines a five-step process to build a simple model.